-If you don’t eat a variety of nutrient-rich foods, you may not be getting all the micronutrients your body needs.
-In fact, Americans tend to eat foods that are high in calories and low in micronutrients.
-These foods often also contain added sugar, sodium (salt), saturated fat or trans fat.
-Choosing these high-calorie, low-nutrient foods contributes to weight gain.
+You may not get all the micronutrients your body needs.
+Americans tend to eat foods that are high in calories and low in micronutrients.
+These foods often also contain added sugar, sodium (salt), and saturated or trans fats.
+This type of diet contributes to weight gain.
 It can increase your risk of health issues, such as type 2 diabetes and heart disease.

-According to the U.S. Department of Agriculture (USDA), adult Americans may not get enough of the following nutrients:
+According to the U.S. Department of Agriculture (USDA), American adults may not get enough of the following micronutrients.

-Whole-grain foods are low in fat; they’re also high in fiber and complex carbohydrates, which helps you feel fuller longer and prevents overeating.
-When you choose bread or cereal, look at the ingredient list and check to see that the first ingredient says “whole” in front of the grain.
-For example, “whole wheat flour” or “whole oat flour”; enriched or other types of flour usually have the important fiber and nutrients removed.
-Look for whole-grain foods that have at least 3 grams of fiber per serving.
+Whole-grain foods are low in fat.
+They’re also high in fiber and complex carbohydrates.
+This helps you feel full longer and prevents overeating.
+Check the ingredient list for the word “whole.”
+For example, “whole wheat flour” or “whole oat flour.”
+Look for products that have at least 3 grams of fiber per serving.
 Some enriched flours have fiber but are not nutrient-rich.

 - Whole-wheat pasta